What is creativity? What makes creativity radical?

 Creativity has traditionally been associated with self-expression.
 The outcome of this kind of creativity could be a beautiful and touching masterpiece or something more everyday, like making music with friends.
 This traditional view of creativity as self-expression differs from the way creativity is mostly discussed in this course, which is as a source of change, even radical societal change.
 Radically creative social change can be an everyday activity, slowly creating change in contexts like families and workplaces, or it can be something exceptional and immediately impactful.

 Everyone is creative, and everyone can be radically creative.
-We believe that creativity and radical creativity can be taught; we just need to become more deliberate about why and the how.
+We believe that creativity and radical creativity can be taught.

 Real-life activity